 While theft is a universally understood crime, not everyone knows that you can also commit a theft crime if you acquire stolen goods—even if you're not the one who stole them.
 Though each state has its own laws and terminology, all states, and the federal government, criminalize the receipt of stolen property (also known as possession of stolen property or goods).

 For example, let's say a man approaches you and asks if you'd like to buy some premium jewelry for very cheap prices.
 He shows you a collection of necklaces, rings, and watches in a brown paper bag.
 None of the jewelry has sales tags or packaging.
 In this situation, any reasonable person would suspect that the items were stolen.
-By purchasing them, you commit the crime of receiving stolen property.
+If you purchased them, you'd commit the crime of receiving stolen property.

-However, the "should have known" standard can also work to the defendant’s advantage.
-You would not be guilty of receiving stolen property if there was no reasonable way for you to know the property was stolen.
-For example, if you go to a store and buy a package of batteries that later turn out to behave been stolen by the shop owner, you are not guilty of possessing stolen goods because you had no way to know that the batteries were stolen.
+However, the "should have known" standard can also work to the accused person's advantage.
+You wouldn't be guilty of receiving stolen property if there was no reasonable way to know the property was stolen.
+For example, if you go to a store and buy a package of batteries that later turn out to have been stolen by the shop owner, you're not guilty of possessing stolen goods because you had no way to know that the batteries were stolen.

-Finally, prosecutors in some states must prove that the defendant intended to keep the property, or at least deprive the owner of it.
+In some states, the prosecutor must prove that the defendant intended to keep the property or, at least, deprive the owner of it.
 Otherwise, a police officer who takes stolen property from a suspect could be guilty of receiving stolen property.
-Some states solve this problem by handling the “return” issue in the definition of the crime, specifying that a person commits the crime when he receives stolen property without the intent of returning it to its owner.
+Some states solve this problem by specifying that a person commits the crime when they receive stolen property without intending to return it to its owner.

-Like other property crimes, penalties receiving stolen property depend largely the property's value and the laws of the state where you received the property.
-States categorize crimes as either misdemeanors or felonies.
-A misdemeanor carries with it the potential for fines and up to a year in a county jail, while felonies come with much higher fines and the potential for more than a year in a state prison.
+Like other property crimes, penalties for receiving stolen property depend largely on the property's value and the laws of the state where you received the property.

 Receiving stolen property can be a misdemeanor or a felony.
-The dividing line between what is a misdemeanor and felony also differs by state, though receipt of property that’s worth between $250 and $500 is usually the minimum for a felony offense.
-However, possession of stolen goods may also be a felony based on the type of property.
-For example, possessing an illegally obtained credit card constitutes a felony even if you never use it to make purchases.
+The dividing line (or monetary threshold) between what is a misdemeanor and felony differs by state.
+Some states start felony offenses when the property's value is $500 or $1,000; others set the amount higher.
+The offense can also be a felony based on the type of property.
+For example, possessing an illegally obtained credit card may constitute a felony even if you never use it to make purchases.

 Consult With an Attorney

-If you've been charged with possession of stolen goods, it is in your best interest to speak to a local attorney who specializes in criminal defense as soon as possible.
-An experienced criminal defense attorney who knows how cases like yours are likely to be handled by the prosecutors and judges who will be involved in your case can give you practical and realistic advice about your situation and the options you have.
+If you've been charged with possession of stolen goods, it's in your best interest to speak to a local attorney who specializes in criminal defense as soon as possible.
+An experienced criminal defense attorney should be able to give you legal, practical, and realistic advice about your situation and the options you have.